Three 3IB Students Take Part in the Unge Forskere Competition

 Participants are judged by a group of experts based on scientific quality, creativity, and originality.
 The competition starts with students sending in their projects, followed by a selection process that chooses the most promising work.
 The best projects move on to a final round, where students present their work and compete for prizes.

-The competition is very competitive.
+The competition is very prestigious.
 Every year, between 100 and 200 projects are submitted, which makes reaching the finals a big achievement on its own.
 Finalists are invited to a special award event, where they present their research using posters and meet other young researchers from across Norway.

 In addition to national recognition, the competition can also lead to international opportunities.
 Some of the best participants may be chosen to represent Norway in global science competitions such as the European Union Contest for Young Scientists or other international research events.